Sabarish2073/Toxic-Tweets-Dataset-NLP-Problem/README.md

 ## Problem statement
 This dataset has a collection of Tweets.
 Its labelled as Toxic - 1, Non toxic - 0.
 Apply the NLP

-# methods to predict the toxicity of the tweets.
+# Methods to predict the toxicity of the tweets.
 Download the dataset from the following Kaggle Com-pitation https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset.
 Allthe credits to the original collectors.